iotaledger/stronghold.rs/docs/engine-retrospective.md

 ***Snapshot Crate:***

 The final major crate of this library suite is the snapshot crate.
 This crate defines a method for storing the state of the system into a file format.
-This file can be transferred between different Parti devices.
+This file can be transferred between different Stronghold Engine devices.
 This file format can be extended and changed as needed to make it more secure and more appropriate for the system being used.
 The snapshot layer currently also uses sodiumoxide’s secretstream algorithm which uses XChaCha20-Poly1305 to encrypt and decrypt the data.
 A user’s password is required to encrypt and decrypt the snapshot.

 Data is read into the snapshot crate by way of a byte buffer.
 A single hexadecimal signature is written to the file’s head along with the file’s version number.
 A salt is generated and it is used along with the user’s inputted password to derive a unique key.
 The Key is used to create a header and a push stream; the header is written to the file and the push stream is used to encrypt the incoming data.
 The databuffer’s data is read in as 256 byte chunks and it is encrypted in the stream before it is written to the file.
 Decryption of the snapshot follows the opposite steps: a user supplies a password, the salt is read from the file and the password and salt are used to derive a key.
 The header is then read from the file and used with the key to generate a pull stream.
 As the data is fed through this stream and it is decrypted back into a plaintext format.